NBA Rumors: Jeremy Lin’s Declining Athleticism Is Hurting His Search For A New NBA Home

 “In English there’s a saying and it says once you hit rock bottom, the only way is up,” Lin said as he struggled to fight back tears.
 “But rock bottom just seems to keep getting more and more rock bottom for me.”

-Lin still seems to have support across the league,with former teammate Trae Young releasing a statement saying how much it meant to learn under Lin’s wing during their time together with the Atlanta Hawks.
+Lin still seems to have support across the league, with former teammate Trae Young releasing a statement saying how much it meant to learn under Lin’s wing during their time together with the Atlanta Hawks.

 Trae Young gives a S/O to Jeremy Lin and believes the veteran still has a lot left in the tank ????#Hawks #TrueToAtlanta pic.twitter.com/7xrXgICpQ1